razshare/frizzante-docs/docs/guards.md

 Use `f.ApiWithGuardHandler()` or `f.PageWithGuardHandler()` to add a new guard.

 !!! note
-	A guard is a setup function that can inject arbitrary request handlers to handle incoming requests before they reach any of your api and page handlers.<br/>
+	A guard is a function that handles incoming requests before they reach any of your actual api and page handlers.<br/>
 	Guards can decide which requests should pass through and which request should be rejected.

 ```go